mtik00/noogle/README.md

 This application makes use of configuration files to store your specific settings.
 You should probably create your own configuration file:

-    gcal_nest settings make
+    noogle settings make

-This will create a file located at `~/.config/gcal_nest/gcal_nest.ini`.
+This will create a file located at `~/.config/noogle/noogle.ini`.
 To change the location of the file, you must set the `SETTINGS_FOLDER` environment variable before making the settings.

 This folder will also hold the OAuth tokens for both Google and Nest.
 You may wish to change the access bits accordingly.